forms-angular/fng-ui-select/README.md

     colour: {type: String, enum: ['Blue', 'Brown', 'Green', 'Hazel'], form: {directive: 'fng-ui-select'}}
     lookup: {type: Schema.Types.ObjectId, ref: 'anotherModel', form: {directive: 'fng-ui-select'}},

-Options can be added to a fngUiSelect object with the form object as follows:
+Options can be added to a fngUiSelect object within the form object as follows:

 * _theme_ defaults to _select2_.
 Other options are _bootstrap_ and _selectize_.
 Bootstrap required Bootstrap 3 and will fall
 back to _select2_.